Fuyucch1/Kyaru-Detector/README.md

 When I think of "character recognition", my mind goes towards "detection" first.
 If I want my project to be able to detect Kyaru, I need it to be able to detect characters first, and then to decide if the character is Kyaru or not.

-The easiest way to do it is to use [nagadomi's lbpcascade_animeface](https://github.com/nagadomi/lbpcascade_animeface/tree/master).
+One of the easiest ways, and most cost-efficient ones is [nagadomi's lbpcascade_animeface](https://github.com/nagadomi/lbpcascade_animeface/tree/master).
 The cascade works pretty well and as intended : it extracts the face of characters.

-However, while I truly respect nagadomi's works, I feel like I should do the cascade myself.
+However, while I truly respect nagadomi's works, I feel like I should train a model myself.
 Nagadomi's cascade was trained 9 years ago, maybe trying to do a new one could result in a better model.

-As of the 10th of December, I am still trying to create a new one.
-Building a correct dataset to train the cascade on from scratch has been way more time-consuming than I thought it would be.
+Training a new cascade could be considered a good idea.
+However, because of traincascade being removed since OpenCV's 4.0, I am thinking on exploring another lead.

-19/12/2023 => I am upgrading my work env (AMD is definitely not cut for that kind of thing, so I'm trying to use a nvidia gpu)
+I will create myself a dataset based on Safebooru pictures.
+I will train the model based on [ultralytics' YOLOv8](https://github.com/ultralytics/ultralytics).

 # Second step